Creamy Mashed Sweet Potatoes

 - Refrigerate: Refrigerate leftovers in a sealed container for up to five days.

-- Freezing: Put a little bit of lemon juice to avoid discoloration while freezing.
-Put in airtight freezer bags and squeeze out the air before sealing.
+- Freezing: Add a small amount of lemon juice to prevent discoloration during freezing.
+Place in airtight freezer bags and remove as much air as possible before sealing.
 You can freeze this for up to three 2 months.

-- Defrost: For the best texture, keep your mashed potatoes overnight.
+- Defrost: For the best texture, keep your mashed potatoes in the refrigerator overnight.

 - Reheating: When reheating, add just a bit of cream and stir in a saucepan over medium-low heat until it simmers.
-Add some milk or butter and stir if it is not too thick.
+Add milk or butter and stir if the mixture is too thick.

 More recipes with sweet potatoes: